latex3/tagging-project/documentation/prototype-usage-instructions.md

 ### Supplying MathML to be used for Associated File tagging,

-For engines other than LuaTeX, or if you want to modify the automatcally generated MathML,then LaTeX needs to be supplied a MathML in a separate file.
+For engines other than LuaTeX, or if you want to modify the automatcally generated MathML,then LaTeX needs to be supplied MathML in a separate file.

-The format of the file may be seen atin th eexample below. which has a prepared section for every equation found in the document.
+The format of the file may be seen in the example below.  which has a prepared section for every equation found in the document.
 The section shows the LaTeX-source and a hash value and a `<math></math>` tag.
-LaTeX can write out a "dummy" version of this file with an empty math element for each formula which must be filled in before latex is re-run to incorporate the MathML This is controlled by use of the key
-`math/mathml/write-dummy`.
+LaTeX can write out a "dummy" version of this file with an empty math element for each formula which must be filled in before LaTeX is re-run to incorporate the MathML.
+This is controlled by use of the key `math/mathml/write-dummy`.

 The math should be filled with a suitable MathML representation and